Neurogenetics Curriculum

 Central Dogma & Molecular Genetics

-A focused review of molecular genetics for child neurology — emphasizing trinucleotide repeats, tissue-specific splicing, and the molecular consequences of variant types on gene function.
+Molecular genetics for child neurology — repeat expansions, splicing, and how variant types alter gene function.

 Tags: Basic Genetics